-4 These are simply the Huber-White standard errors corrected for correlation within clusters (Rogers, 1993, Wooldridge, 2002).
+&lt;sup>6 These are simply the Huber-White standard errors corrected for correlation within clusters (Rogers, 1993, Wooldridge, 2002).
 Here a cluster consists of observations from different production cycles for a particular producer.

-To have cost figures that reflect competitive prices for feed and medicine, we recalculate contract production costs using the prices paid by non-contract growers.
 When this is done, we obtain the marginal (and average) costs for the contract grower as Rs.
 24.8.
 Compared to the marginal costs for the non-contract grower of Rs.
 26.2 per kg, contract production involves a saving (relative to procurement from non-contract growers) of Rs 1.4 for every kg of bird.
 This result is consistent with and is indeed driven by the lower feed-conversion ratio of contract production.
 Thus, even though integrators employ growers who are relatively inexperienced, production costs are lower because of better technology (e.g., breeding stock) and management practices.

 The second way in which contract production could be cheaper than non-contract production is if the integrator can access credit at lower cost than the independent growers.
 Unfortunately, however, our analysis cannot say much about this at all since our data set lacks information on credit costs of independent growers and that of integrators.
 However, it is unlikely integrators face a credit cost disadvantage relative to the independent growers since the latter are more likely to be dependent on informal finance.
 From studies of rural finance, we know that informal credit is widely prevalent and that it is more costly than credit from institutional sources.
 According to the all India rural credit survey, formal sector accounted for 53% of all rural credit in 1991.
 Moneylenders and friends or relatives account for the rest.
 More recent data from the World Bank indicates that access to formal sector credit is very limited for poorer households.
 According to the same survey, the median interest from banks (the primary institutional source) in 2003 was 12.5% per annum while the average interest rate from informal sources was 48%.
 For credit from institutional sources, transaction costs are also significant.
-These arise because of distance to financial institutions, cumbersome procedures and bribes ranging from 10% to 20% of loan amount (Srivastava and Basu, 2004).
+These arise because of distance to financial institutions, cumbersome procedures and bribes ranging from 10% to 20% of loan amount (Srivastava and Basu,

+2004).
 As a result, the effective cost of credit from formal sources is likely to be greater than the median interest rate.
 A survey in 2001 of the poultry sector reports that interest rates on commercial loans were typically around 15% per annum (USDA, 2004).
-As informal credit is more costly than this, an interest cost of 15% per annum can be taken to be a lower bound to the cost of credit for growers.
+As informal credit is more costly than this, an interest cost of 15% per annum can be taken to be a lower bound to the cost of credit for non-contract growers.

 The third way in which integrators can gain from contract production is through lower grower margins.
-Even with the constraint that the contract has to be acceptable to growers, margins can be lower relative to independent growers because of grower heterogeneity.
-The relative lack of experience of contract growers in poultry and in agriculture generally, suggests that, with the same technology, non-contract growers are likely to more productive.
-Therefore, if independent, contract growers would not earn the same incomes as earned by the sample of independent growers.
-Tables 1 and 2 suggest that integrators prefer to offer contracts to growers who are credit deprived and inexperienced in poultry production and thus likely to have lower bargaining power than the experienced independent growers with access to credit.
-While inexperience can increase production costs, integrators would prefer contracting if it were more than compensated by lower grower margins (relative to independent growers).
+As noted in section 2, margins cannot be lower for contract growers if they are drawn from the same population as non-contract growers.
+However, we saw in section 3, contract growers are relatively inexperienced suggesting that with the same technology, they are likely to be less productive than non-contract growers.
+Therefore, if independent, contract growers may not earn the same incomes as earned by the sample of independent growers.
+Tables 1 and 2 suggest that contract growers are more likely to be credit deprived and inexperienced in poultry production and thus more likely to have lower bargaining power than the experienced independent growers with access to credit.
+While inexperience can increase production costs, integrators might still prefer contracting if it were more than compensated by lower grower margins (relative to independent growers).